2018 United States House of Representatives elections in Michigan: District 7

 The 7th district is located in Southern Michigan including downtown Lansing and the western suburbs of Ann Arbor including Lodi and Milan, other cities include Adrian, Coldwater, and Jackson.
-This district has a PVI of R+7.
-The incumbent is Republican Tim Walberg, who has represented the district since 2011 and previously represented the district from 2007 to 2009.
+This district had a PVI of R+7.
+The incumbent was Republican Tim Walberg, who had represented the district since 2011 and previously represented the district from 2007 to 2009.
 He was re-elected to a fourth consecutive and fifth total term with 55% of the vote in 2016.
-The Cook Political Report has rated this race as 'likely Republican.'
+The Cook Political Report rated this race as "likely Republican".